Niclasapdk/algorithms/lecture4/exercise.md

     return C
 ```

-- c.
-Implement Strassen’s algorithm in any programming language of your choice.
-Test your implementation with the manually obtained results above.

-**No thank you**

 ### Exercise 2
 - a.
 Generalize the MATRIX-MULTIPLY-RECURSIVE algorithm to multiply $n \times n$ matrices in which n is not necessarily an exact power of 2.